haihala/whoops-all-grapplers/docs/gameplay spec/characters/Mizku.md

 	- Slow to recover
 - Is a sword move, so it deals good damage, especially with [[#Sharpness]]

-#### Low slice
+#### Sky stab
 - Input: `g` while crouching
-- Visual: Baiken 2h
-- Rolling low stab
+- Visual: Single diagonal upwards slash with a bit of a swing
+- Premium anti-air
-	- Fast start up relative to range
+	- Fast start up, long range
-	- Moves forward
 	- Slow to recover
+	- Disjointed
+	- Hard to convert off of?
+- Is a sword move, so it deals good damage, especially with [[#Sharpness]]

 ### Specials
 #### Sword stance